deadlydog/deadlydog.github.io/_posts/2011-04-17-adding-valuechanged-events-to-dependency-objects-in-wpf.md

 }
 ```

-So the advantage to using method 1 is that we have access to the property's old and new values, we <a href="http://social.msdn.microsoft.com/Forums/en-US/wpf/thread/6f18c879-6ea4-4473-b316-30c4fd5f43b5" target="_blank">don't have to worry about memory leaks</a> (since the event handler is static), and if we create 100 instances of the control we still only have one static event handler in memory, instead of 100 local ones.
+So the advantage to using method 1 is that we have access to the property's old and new values, we [don't have to worry about memory leaks](http://social.msdn.microsoft.com/Forums/en-US/wpf/thread/6f18c879-6ea4-4473-b316-30c4fd5f43b5) (since the event handler is static), and if we create 100 instances of the control we still only have one static event handler in memory, instead of 100 local ones.
 The disadvantage to method 1 is that these event handlers are going to exist in memory for the entire lifetime of the app, even if the view/control they are on is never referenced.

 The advantage to using method 2 is that the event handlers only exist in memory if the view/control they are on is actually open.
 The disadvantage is that we don't have access to the property's old value, and the developer has to remember to properly unhook the event in order to avoid a memory leak.